How To Solve Linux Problems - How To Post On Linux Forums

 It could also be because nobody is competent enough, at least nobody who's reading the thread.

-Or because you are the most competent.
+you are the most competent.

 - You asked for advice, so please do what you're told.